dib-lab/2020-paper-sourmash-gather/manuscript.md

 _Scaled MinHash_ offers several conveniences over _MinHash_.
 No hash
 is ever removed from a _Scaled MinHash_ sketch during construction;
-while this means that sketches grow proportionally to the number of distinct k-mers in the sampled data set, sketches _also_ support many operations - including all of the operations used in this paper - without needing to revisit the original data set.
+so while sketches grow proportionally to the number of distinct k-mers in the sampled data set, sketches _also_ support many operations - including all of the operations used here - without needing to revisit the original data set.
 This is in contrast to MinHash, which requires auxiliary data structures for many operations - most especially, containment operations (cite CMash and